 Research Question: Does democracy cause peace?

-Tutorial: Running t-tests and ANOVA in SPSS and interpretation of the results.
+Tutorial: Running t-tests and ANOVA in Stata and interpretation of the results.

 Research Question: What are the determinants of voter turnout?

-Lecture: Measures of association for ordinal and nominal data (AH): Chi square and various PRE measures
+Lecture: Measures of association for ordinal and nominal data: Chi square and various PRE measures

 Research Question: What determines the popularity of government and their leaders?